-The Trials are a competition to display a bird dog's ability to successfully point out the hiding places of quail.
-While riding on horseback, dog handlers, judges, officials and a gallery of spectators follow the dogs that run along designated courses.
-It is only permissible to follow on horseback and horse-drawn wagon.
-Motorized vehicles are not allowed.
+Field trials are a competition to display a bird dog's ability to successfully point out the hiding places of quail.
+While riding on horseback, dog handlers, judges, officials, and a gallery of spectators follow the dogs that run along designated courses.

 A Long Tradition...

-Begun in the early 1900's, the trials have drawn the attention of club owners and hunters from across the country and around the world.
-Each February, the fields surrounding Sedgefield Plantation come to life as owners and their dogs prove their worth.
+Begun in the early 1900's, field trials have drawn the attention of bird dog enthusiasts from across the country and around the world.
+Each February, Sedgefields Plantation becomes the center of activity as owners and handlers prove their dogs' worth.

-In 1951, the National Amateur Free-for-All was sanctioned and was held on the hunting
+was sanctioned and held on the hunting preserve known as Sedgefields Plantation,

-the late L. B. Maytag who is known as the originator of the Maytag line of appliances.
+purchased in the late 1920s by Lewis B. Maytag who is known as the originator of the

 During the competition, when a dog points, the judges verify the point and the handler

-dismounts, walk over to the dog and flushes the bird or birds and shoots blanks into
+dismounts, walk over to the dog, flushes the bird or birds. and shoots blanks into

 the air.
 The winners are awarded their place according to their range, speed, class,

-Of the many field trials in Bullock County from November through March, there are three championships, two professional and one amateur.
-The February amateur championship, namely The National Amateur Free-for-All, might be termed the main event as it attracts visitors from all over the United States, even occasional visitors from a foreign country; also a large gallery of riders, sometimes more than 500 people.
+Of the many field trials in Bullock County from October through March, there are several championships, both for professional handlers and amateurs.
+The National Amateur Free-for-All Championship, might be termed the main event as it attracts visitors from all over the United States, even occasional visitors from foreign countries.
+It is not unusual to have a large gallery of riders watching the braces.

-The city of Union Springs, the Bird Dog Field Trial Capital of the World, welcomes hundreds of tourists during the annual event.
-Downtown stores have window displays decorated by local organizations using a field trial theme.
-Visitors often stop to take photos of the Bird Dog Monument, a tribute to the dogs and men of this wonderful sport.
-Many festive activities held in conjunction with the trials make a visit during this time, a memory to be treasured.
+The city of Union Springs, the Bird Dog Field Trial Capital of the World, welcomes hundreds of tourists during the field trial season.
+In February, downtown stores have window displays decorated by local organizations using a field trial theme.
+Visitors often stop to take photos of the Bird Dog Monument and Field Trial Mural, each a tribute to the dogs and the men and women who compete in the sport of Field Trials.
+Many festive activities held in conjunction with the trials make a visit during this time a memory to be treasured.